Teddy-van-Jerry/seuthesis2024b/fonts/README.md

 > - The file name should be exactly the same as required.
 > - You should also use the newer version of *Times New Roman*, otherwise the small capital shape (used by `\scshape` or `\textsc{}` may not be available).

-There is option `fontset = mac ms` if you have Microsoft Word installed on macOS.
-, so font will be found from `/Applications/Microsoft Word.app/Contents/Resources/DFonts/`.
+There is option `fontset = mac ms` if you have Microsoft Word installed on macOS, so font will be found from `/Applications/Microsoft Word.app/Contents/Resources/DFonts/`.

 ## Required Fonts